 Permit terms for the areaFor waters within the Urho Kekkonen National Park 1.6.–31.8.
 For other waters 1.6.–31.12.
 Trout fishing is prohibited between 1.9.–30.11.

-- The use of a bait fish in hook & line fishing, ice fishing or lure fishing is absolutely forbidden in the waters of this fishing area, as per a decree from the Finnish Ministry of Agriculture and Forestry (no. 1376/2004, 31.12.2004).
+In Nuorttijoki angling permit area it is absolutely prohibited to use bait fish when hook and line fishing, ice fishing or lure fishing, as per a decree from the Finnish Ministry of Agriculture and Forestry (no. 1376/2004, 31.12.2004).

 Catch quotas and catch reports